KxSystems/docs/docs/cloud/azure/architecture.md

 are other tickerplant components that enjoy the benefit of load balancers to better handle simultaneous requests.

-Adding a load balancer on top of an historical database (HDB) pool is quite simple, it only needs three steps.
+Adding a load balancer on top of an historical database (HDB) pool requires only three steps:

 1. Create a Network Load Balancer with protocol TCP.
 Set the name, Availability Zone, Target Group name and Security group.
 The security group needs an inbound rule to the HDB port.
 2. Create a launch template.
 A key part is the User Data window where you can type a startup-script.
 It mounts the volume that contains the HDB data and the q interpreter, sets environment variables (e.g. `QHOME`) and starts the HDB.
 The HDB accepts incoming TCP connections from the Load Balancer, so you must set up an inbound Firewall rule using a Security Group.
 You can also leverage a Custom Image  that you already created from an existing Azure VM.